ferenskamil/My-Own-To-do-App/README.md

 - adding tasks using button or enter key
 - editing tasks
 - marking tasks as done
+- changing user avatar and user name in settings
-- save current state in local storage
+- saving current state in local storage